muratk3n/thirdwave/en/tweets/2020/week7b.md

 ---

-This is true.
-It is said US was born between two waves.
+Yes, US was born between two waves.

 "James Watt patented his steam engine on the eve of the American Revolution, consummating a relationship between coal and the new